SKANDHAN-13/L2O4PC/README.md

 ```

 Maintains a running `yaw_offset` to unwrap the gym's wrapped `(−π, π]` yaw output
 into a monotonically-evolving heading angle.
-Prevents the heading error in the QP
-from jumping by 2π across laps.

 ---